timsterzel/GUI-SFML/README.md

 # GUI-SFML
 A small GUI System for SFML.
-Created for learning.
+Created for learning purpose and gather experience.